Government Palace, Dili: The present palace

 In June 2012, construction workers digging holes in the garden of the palace discovered a mass grave with the bones of at least 52 people.
 On preliminary examination, the bones appeared to be too large to be Timorese, and could have dated back to 1975.
-Damien Kingsbury, an Australian academic specialising in East Timor affairs, said that if the bones are not East Timorese, they are likely to be from East Timor's large Chinese community at the time of the Indonesian invasion.
+Damien Kingsbury, an Australian academic specialising in Timor-Leste affairs, said that if the bones are not East Timorese, they are likely to be from East Timor's large Chinese community at the time of the Indonesian invasion.
 "When the Indonesians invaded [the territory] in 1975, [the Chinese] were one of the main targets of the Indonesian military," he explained.

-The following year, 2013, the Australian government issued a statement acknowledging that East Timor had commenced arbitration proceedings in the Permanent Court of Arbitration in The Hague seeking a declaration that the Treaty on Certain Maritime Arrangements in the Timor Sea (CMATS) was void.
-The statement also revealed that East Timor's contention in the arbitration was that Australia, by engaging in espionage during the negotiations over that treaty, had not conducted the negotiations in good faith.
-In March 2018, at the United Nations in New York, after years of further negotiations between Australia and East Timor, the two nations signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea.
+The following year, 2013, the Australian government issued a statement acknowledging that Timor-Leste had commenced arbitration proceedings in the Permanent Court of Arbitration in The Hague seeking a declaration that the Treaty on Certain Maritime Arrangements in the Timor Sea (CMATS) was void.
+The statement also revealed that Timor-Leste's contention in the arbitration was that Australia, by engaging in espionage during the negotiations over that treaty, had not conducted the negotiations in good faith.
+In March 2018, at the United Nations in New York, after years of further negotiations between Australia and Timor-Leste, the two nations signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea.
 That treaty, which replaced the CMATS, established a Timor Sea boundary essentially following a median line.

-On 30 August 2019, the prime ministers of the two nations stood outside the palace to announce the formal ratification of the treaty, and celebrate the 20th anniversary of East Timor's vote for independence.
+On 30 August 2019, the prime ministers of the two nations stood outside the palace to announce the formal ratification of the treaty, and celebrate the 20th anniversary of Timor-Leste's vote for independence.